Kvitekvist/Auriel-s-Dream/README.md

 ### Removing the Modlist

 You can just remove the MO2 folder and be done with it.
-SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.
+SKSE and ENB files will still be in your game folder.
+The easiest way to remove these, unless you know what files that is, is to do a clean install of Skyrim VR again.
+See [Clean Skyrim](#clean-skyrim)

-## Credits and Thanks

-- _YOU_ for actually reading the readme.
-Thanks a ton!!
-- jdsmith2816 - for incredible help with getting mods working/patches/navmesh help
-- DarkladyLexy for her consistency patches which I have used and modified upon as well as her colleciton of NPC overhauls which look amazing
-- erri120 & jdsmith2816 - Repository template
-- Halgari and everyone the WJ Team - Wabbajack is awesome and so are you

 ## Contributing